mindspore-ai/docs/docs/mindspore/source_en/note/static_graph_syntax_support.md

 - What is calculated by variables is the variable

-  If a quantity is the output of an operator, then it is in most cases constant.
+  If a quantity is the output of an operator, then it is in most cases variable.
 For example:

   ```python
   from mindspore import Tensor, jit, ops